ahmadstiff/caer/caer-sc/README.md

 # 🛠 Deploy & Validate Smart Contracts with Foundry (Caér)

-This guide details the process to deploy, test, and verify the smart contracts for the TraCrafter project using [Foundry](https://github.com/foundry-rs/foundry).
+This guide details the process to deploy, test, and verify the smart contracts for the Caér project using [Foundry](https://github.com/foundry-rs/foundry).

 ---
 ## 📌 Prerequisites